kigenofkenya/gbrain/README.md

 <p>We not need element-wise matrixs and send information to CPU on every layer result.</p>
 <p>On backpropagation the weight data is updated over the Adjacency Matrix</p>
 <p>Activation function is included inside own neuron, avoiding to have propagate it to any reluctance layer and so we gain better performance.</p>
-<p>I have been able to learn about this algorithm especially by the Andrew NG Machine Learning course, <a href="https://mattmazur.com/2015/03/17/a-step-by-step-backpropagation-example/">the Matt Mazur paper</a> & many other internet information.
+<p>I have been able to learn about this algorithm especially by the Andrew NG Machine Learning course, <a href="https://github.com/karpathy/convnetjs">Karpathy's ConvNetJS</a>, <a href="https://mattmazur.com/2015/03/17/a-step-by-step-backpropagation-example/">the Matt Mazur paper</a> & many other internet information.
 Thanks.</p>